 WHAT WE RECOMMEND

 There are a number of excellent options available to Dogue de Bordeaux owners.
-Orijen and Acana (made by the same company), Taste of the Wild and Nutrisource are just a few of them.
-All of these brands produce multiple formulas.
-It’s vital to pick the one appropriate for your Dogue de Bordeaux puppy.
-Keep in mind that one Dogue may do well with one brand/formula while another does not.
+Nutrisource Large Breed Adult Chicken & Rice is what we feed as a grain-inclusive option.
+Taste of the Wild is a good grain-free option.
+Keep in mind that one Dogue may do well with one formula/protein source while another does not.

 Raw is the ideal option if you have the time and dedication to stick with it.
 Here at Premiere, I feed raw meat in the evening (usually raw chicken leg quarters) and kibble in the morning.
 The kibble we are currently feeding is Nutrisource Large Breed Adult.